Mechanically Checked Safety Proof of a Byzantine Paxos Algorithm

 The final refinement step, that BPCon refines PCon, has

-- A few simple mathematical facts about finite sets are
+a few simple mathematical facts about finite sets are

 assumed without proof--for example, that a finite, non-empty set of integers